hellosign/hellosign-nodejs-sdk/README.md

 You can run the full test suite (including functional tests) by executing the following commands after you cloned the repo:
 Note that it requires to have a HelloSign account, with two templates (each having a single signer role, titled 'Signer') and one api app.

-**WARNING:** We advise against running those tests against your personal account as it performs destructive actions.
+**WARNING:** We advise against running these tests against your personal account as they perform destructive actions.

 ````sh
 cd hellosign-nodejs-sdk